 Yep, that’s all I’ve got for this point.

 4. Getting Around

-Here’s a fun similarity between Isla Mujeres and Holbox: Both require golf carts to get around if your legs can’t take you there.
+Here’s a fun fact about Holbox: It requires a golf cart to get around if your legs can’t take you there.

-You’ll need a valid driver’s license and an alchohol-free stomach to explore the island of your choice by golf cart.
-And since both islands are small, you can truly explore every nook and cranny of them.
+You’ll need a valid driver’s license and an alcohol-free stomach to explore Holbox by golf cart.

 If you decide to visit Isla Mujeres, I recommend renting a golf cart and spending the night.
 The following morning, drive to Punta Sur before sunrise.
-That way, you’ll witness the very first spot that the sun touches Mexico each morning.
+That way, you can witness the first piece of land in Mexico where the sun touches each morning.

 Holbox Island is arguably an even better place to rent a golf cart since the island is much larger, at 26 miles long.

 When you’re golf carting around Holbox, you’ll get to spot lots of wildlife.
 You might even see some flamingos hanging out in the lagoon if you’re lucky.

 5. Juggling How Much You Want to Spend